oscal-compass/compliance-trestle/docs/contributing/plugins.md

 To add commands to the CLI interface, the top-level module should contain a `commands` directory where all the plugin command files should be stored.
 Each command should have its own python file.
 In the above example, `validate.py` file contains one command for this plugin.
 Other python files or folders should be created in the top-level module folder, outside the `commands` folder.
 This helps in keeping the commands separate and in their discovery by trestle.

-To add jinja extensions available during `trestule author jinja`, the top-level module should contain a `jinja_ext` directory where all extension files should be stored.
+To add jinja extensions available during `trestle author jinja`, the top-level module should contain a `jinja_ext` directory where all extension files should be stored.
 Each extension should have its own python file.
 In the above example, `filters.py` file contains a single extension class, which may define many filters or custom tags.
 Supporting code should be created in the top-level module folder, outside the `jinja_ext` folder.
 This helps in keeping the extensions separate and in their discovery by trestle.

 ## Command Creation